Natty4/credit_risk_probability_model_for_alternative_data/README.md

 There is a trade-off between transparency and predictive performance.
 Simple models like Logistic Regression with WoE are easy to interpret and justify in regulatory and legal settings.
 Complex models like Gradient Boosting Machines (GBMs) may achieve higher accuracy but are harder to explain.

 In regulated contexts, financial institutions often favor simpler, interpretable models to maintain compliance and public trust.
 Where advanced models are used, they must be supplemented with post-hoc explainability tools like SHAP to support transparency.

+---
+## Credits

+Inspired by alternative data applications in fintech and micro-lending in emerging markets.
+Big thanks 10academy 💙